Free Things to Do in Barcelona

 La Boqueria Market

-La Boqueria is a lively food spot right off La Rambla and it’s one of the best spots for fresh fruits, aromatic spices, and local treats.
+La Boqueria is a lively food spot right off La Rambla.
+It's one of the best spots for fresh fruits, aromatic spices, and local treats.
 Stroll through, sample some goodies, and let the vibrant atmosphere envelop you.

 Santa Caterina Market

-Located in the El Born neighborhood, Santa Caterina’s modernist architecture is matched only by its diverse offerings, making it one of the most popular markets in Barcelona.
-Explore stalls with fresh seafood, artisanal cheeses, and organic produce, all under a colorful undulating roof.
-Admire the market’s unique design, savor the visual delights, and perhaps indulge in a culinary adventure.
+Located in the El Born neighbourhood, Santa Caterina's modernist architecture is matched only by its diverse offerings.
+Explore stalls with fresh seafood, artisanal cheeses, and organic produce, all under a colourful undulating roof.

 Sant Antoni Market